 Prerequisite: EAP 0850 (C/P or higher) or eligible for EAP 0750 and EAP 0855 or higher.
-Offered: Fall, Spring.

-EAP 1000 Introduction to College 1 cr
+EAP 1000 Introduction to College

 This course for non-native speakers of English introduces students to the skills, strategies, and resources needed for a successful start to college in the U.S. Students will practice reading, writing, listening, and speaking skills as they complete the assignments.